b.1875-d.1910

 The 1890’s

-In April 1891 the household at 25 Gauden Road continued to be a busy full household as Josephine had married in 1888 and her family joined that of her mother’s.
-The family was recorded as Victorine Galliano who was the Head of the house aged 55, daughters Josephine, married, aged 26, Anita aged 25 who was an Insurance Clerk, Mary aged 23, sons Dominic aged 21, a merchant, and James, aged 16, a Commercial Clerk, son-in-law Joseph Valderrama Gil aged 42, a merchant who originated from Malaga and a grandson, Joseph, aged 5 months.
-There was also a nurse and a domestic servant.
+Victorine Galliano who was the Head of the house aged 55, Daughters Josephine married aged 26, Anita aged 25 who was an Insurance Clerk, Mary aged 23.
+Sons Dominic aged 21 a merchant and James aged 16 a Commercial Clerk.
+Son in law Joseph Valderrama Gil aged 42 a Merchant who originated from Malaga and a Grandson Joseph aged 5 months.
+There was also a nurse and a Domestic servant.

 Daughter Victorine who was one of the twins was now living as a Nun in Devon and this is where she spent the rest of her life.

-By 23 October 1895 James’s mother Victorine had passed away aged 63 and she is also buried in Kensall Cemetery.
+By 23 October 1895 James’s mother Victorine passed away aged 63 and she is also buried in Kensall Cemetery.
 The probate of her will shows she left £753 which is equal to nearly £100,000 in today’s values.

 During the next few years up to 1901 the family continues to grow following Mary and Dominic’s weddings and Roman Catholic records show James to be involved with his family being a Godfather to some of his nephews and nieces.
 Sister Anita seems to have taken over the running of 25 Gauden Road and the next census shows the house to be very busy with the addition of young children.